Best time of day to exercise?

 The best time to exercise is the time that's right for you.
 Morning workouts really get some people going, release endorphins, and enhance mood.
 If you enjoy starting your day with a workout, or find that it's the only time you can fit it into your schedule, stick with it.
 Others find afternoon or evening workouts productive and stress-relieving.
-When we wake up, our body temperature and blood sugar levels are low, so our muscles aren't as "loose" as later in the day.
-In a perfect world, our muscles are warmer and fueled by a few meals (hopefully) later, well after we awake.
+When you wake up, your body temperature and blood sugar levels are low, so your muscles aren't as "loose" as later in the day.
+In a perfect world, your muscles are warmer and fueled by a few meals (hopefully) later, well after you awake.

 There isn't really a "simple" answer to your second query.
 It will be helpful, though, to ask yourself the following questions: How hard do you work out (intensity)?
 How long are your sessions (duration)?
 What are your exercise activities?
 How soon after you awake do you begin exercising?
-Your answers are important in determining what may enhance your performance.
+Your answers will help determine what may enhance your performance.

 For some people, exercising with no fuel (food) beforehand may cause lightheadedness, dizziness, and early fatigue.
 Research shows that eating before exercise, as opposed to exercising on an empty stomach, improves athletic performance.
 If you have three hours until your workout, have a normal breakfast.
 However, if you're going straight to a workout after waking up, here are a few suggestions: